 This nine-storey building is Australia’s largest engineered timber office building, most of which was prefabricated and then assembled on-site leading to a reduction in on-site wastage as well as construction time.
-Moreover, the wood is sourced from sustainably grown Spruce tree forest.
-Other sustainability features include rainwater harvesting, optimized air conditioning, aluminium sun shading, energy-efficient lighting, etc.
+Moreover, the wood is sourced from sustainably grown Spruce tree forests.
+Other sustainability features include rainwater harvesting, optimized air conditioning, aluminum sun shading, energy-efficient lighting, etc.

 The Australian Centre for Indigenous Knowledges and Education or ACIKE of Charles Darwin University located in Casuarina, NT is a four-star rated building.
 It features controlled air conditioning as well as low-energy lighting.
 Rainwater and water from the building’s air conditioning were reused in the garden.

 This eight-storey project was one of the first projects in Australia to achieve a six Green star rating.
 Designed for the University of Adelaide this project deploys multiple environment-friendly strategies such as sun-shading louvers, north façade with thermal chimneys, etc. It also has a low-energy double curtain glazing wall, a hydronic cooling loop embedded in the concrete floor slab, and a programmable lighting system.
 Also incorporated is a rainwater harvesting system with a capacity of up to 500,000 liters.

 7. Hopkins Street Affordable Housing, Moonah, Tasmania